-"I suppose it's the same thing about so-called torture," he said in the BBC interview.
-"Is it really so easy to determine that smacking someone in the face to find out where he has hidden the bomb that is about to blow up Los Angeles is prohibited by the Constitution?
+Supreme Court Justice Antonin Scalia said in an interview broadcast in Britain on Tuesday that interrogators can inflict pain to get critical information about an imminent terrorist threat.
+Referring generally to some controversial U.S. interrogation techniques as "so-called torture," Scalia asked, "Is it really so easy to determine that smacking someone in the face to find out where he has hidden the bomb that is about to blow up Los Angeles is prohibited by the Constitution?